Maris Farms 2014 Harvest of Terror

-Last year’s attraction was a continuous “shootfest” over the 1/2-mile trek through the woods in a converted school bus.
-This season, while the “shootfest” continues, safari goers will have to battle walking dead “encampments” to survive this horror-filled ordeal.
-You’ll control one of the 40 customized paintball guns to shoot your way back to civilization, lest you join the walking dead that lurks the trails and resides in the woods.
-This is survival shooting to the absolute max with an army of Zombies to keep you entertained and on your toes.
-Watch out, these buses and their guns have been known to breakdown at the absolute worst times!
-Approximately 15 minutes long.
-The zombies are shy and have hidden in a remote forest on the farm.
-Getting to them involves a 10 minute scenic walk from the ticket booth.
+Last year’s attraction saw safari goers battle walking dead “encampments.”
+This year, those same “encampments” have grown and nobody aboard the rolling paintball tanks will be safe as there promises to be more thrilling sets, more zombies and more spine-tingling effects to deal with just to survive this horror-filled ordeal!
+Once again, each rider will control one of the 40 customized paintball guns to shoot their way back to civilization.
+This is survival shooting to the max with an army of Zombies to keep you entertained and on your toes.
+Remember, these buses and their guns have been known to breakdown at the absolute worst times!
+The experience is approximately 12-15 minutes long.
+Getting to the attraction involves a brief scenic walk from the ticket booth to the back of the farm.

 After nearly a ½ mile of twists, turns and terror in the corn, you’ll enter a dark forest.
 Trees with moving limbs will reach to hug you, and beware the barrel-throwing maniac and the other 20+ freaks that lurk the woods.
 A psycho, drill-happy dentist and a scary, ground-crawling little girl (who climbs out of an old well) await your company.
 The trail returns to the cornfield for a climactic last ½ mile of terror!
 Whatever you do, do not anger the chainsaw-dueling grandparents near the end – they are not happy you’ve invaded their farm!
 What evil lurks around the next turn?
 Is someone or something watching you?
 Can you feel their bloodshot eyes follow your every move as you travel the trail?
 This is truly not for the faint of heart!
 Approximately 30-35 minutes long.